ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-How I Built a CI/CD Pipeline with Jenkins and Docker — Step by Step - <a href="https://medium.com/@sudharakadulanjith200/how-i-built-a-ci-cd-pipeline-with-jenkins-and-docker-step-by-step-cb7491147f32?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Debug JWT ‘Invalid Signature’ and ‘Expired’ Errors in Node.js - <a href="https://medium.com/@achraffwarrach/how-to-debug-jwt-invalid-signature-and-expired-errors-in-node-js-8b301c0fe566?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sudharaka Pathiraja`**
+✍️ **posted by `Achraffwarrach`**

-<blockquote>Stop deploying manually.
-Let Jenkins and Docker do the hard work for you.
+<blockquote>Hey everyone, CallmeMiho here.
+If your auth middleware is throwing TokenExpiredError or Invalid Signature, stop guessing.
 Continue reading on Medium »</blockquote>

 <h3>2.
-How Many Chinese Characters Are Perfectly Symmetrical?
-I Built a Tool to Find Out - <a href="https://medium.com/@JanDalhuysen/how-many-chinese-characters-are-perfectly-symmetrical-i-built-a-tool-to-find-out-46169ef6ea11?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Interview Preparation Roadmap (Beginner to Advanced) - <a href="https://medium.com/@uyanhewagetr/node-js-interview-preparation-roadmap-beginner-to-advanced-67d11df5b3cf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jan Dalhuysen`**
+✍️ **posted by `Thisharika Rangani`**

-<blockquote>How Many Chinese Characters Are Perfectly Symmetrical?
-I Built a Tool to Find Out
+<blockquote>Preparing for a Node.js interview can feel overwhelming, especially with the breadth of topics spanning JavaScript fundamentals, backend…
 Continue reading on Medium »</blockquote>

-<h3>3.
-Eksperimen WebSocket: Membangun Seth Room Chat yang Real-time dan Estetik - <a href="https://medium.com/@suryaputradj16/eksperimen-websocket-membangun-seth-room-chat-yang-real-time-dan-estetik-31fc6e836f0b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3. ‘a-mini-shai-hulud-has-appeared’ — How a simple Node Package affected SAP Ecosystem. - <a href="https://medium.com/@sanjaybabusp/a-mini-shai-hulud-has-appeared-how-a-simple-node-package-affected-sap-ecosystem-023e4b1e40e8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suryaputradj`**
+✍️ **posted by `Sanjay Babu SP`**

-<blockquote>Di era web modern saat ini, tuntutan pengguna terhadap kecepatan informasi sudah tidak bisa ditawar lagi.
-Aplikasi web tradisional yang…
+<blockquote>April 29th, StepSecurity reported an issue on SAP Packages:
 Continue reading on Medium »</blockquote>

 <h3>4.
-Oracle APEX vs Traditional Web Development: An Honest Look From Someone Who Has Used Both - <a href="https://medium.com/@rohitmittel/oracle-apex-vs-traditional-web-development-an-honest-look-from-someone-who-has-used-both-0cd7000989a1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+We Fixed Model Duplication Forever: Nx + NestJS + Prisma Architecture That Builds Apps 3x Faster - <a href="https://medium.com/@ingaleprajawal/we-fixed-model-duplication-forever-nx-nestjs-prisma-architecture-that-builds-apps-3x-faster-af2cae9ec518?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rohit Mittel`**
+✍️ **posted by `Prajwal Ingale`**

-<blockquote>I have been building with Oracle Application Express (Oracle APEX) for some time now.
-It is my go-to tool.
-But at some point I got curious…
+<blockquote>One TypeScript Codebase for Everything: Nx + NestJS + Prisma + React(Mobile+Web) — The Fastest Way to Build Scalable Apps(and Why AI Loves…
 Continue reading on Medium »</blockquote>

 <h3>5.
-How to Add API Documentation to an Express App Without Writing a Single Annotation - <a href="https://medium.com/@dhruvbhalodia0204/how-to-add-api-documentation-to-an-express-app-without-writing-a-single-annotation-1d725d539b29?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+This unified guide provides a comprehensive, production-grade strategy for securing NestJS… - <a href="https://medium.com/@nkchaurasiya1/this-unified-guide-provides-a-comprehensive-production-grade-strategy-for-securing-nestjs-36c729c449a3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dhruvbhalodia`**
+✍️ **posted by `Nkchaurasiya`**

-<blockquote>nodox-cli — Zero config.
-Zero annotations.
-No YAML.
+<blockquote>The Foundation: Request Sanitization and Validation
 Continue reading on Medium »</blockquote>

 <h3>6.
-The Email Infrastructure Layer Every Node.js SaaS Is Missing - <a href="https://medium.com/@muhammadshahid.ms95/the-email-infrastructure-layer-every-node-js-saas-is-missing-a962f422c095?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Spraxium v0.2.0, what’s been going in under the hood - <a href="https://medium.com/@spacelaxy/building-spraxium-v0-2-0-whats-been-going-in-under-the-hood-2689ff81275c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `msal95`**
+✍️ **posted by `Spacelaxy`**

-<blockquote>After shipping three production SaaS products with Brevo, I extracted the patterns into an open-source npm package
+<blockquote>For the past few days we’ve been heads-down on the next release of Spraxium, a Discord bot framework for TypeScript built on top of…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Beyond the Hype: 5 Counter-Intuitive Truths About Go vs. Node.js in 2026 - <a href="https://anjan-das.medium.com/beyond-the-hype-5-counter-intuitive-truths-about-go-vs-node-js-in-2026-d40b6c9c941d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding the Node.js Event Loop Phases (Simple Guide) - <a href="https://medium.com/@kalp.note/understanding-the-node-js-event-loop-phases-simple-guide-088039ba2007?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anjan Das`**
+✍️ **posted by `Kalp's Note`**

-<blockquote>1.
-Introduction: The “Best Language” Mirage
+<blockquote>If you work with Node.js, you may have heard this line:
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Why your sitemap.xml is silently breaking your SEO (and how to fix it instantly) - <a href="https://medium.com/@rajivkhanduja2/why-your-sitemap-xml-is-silently-breaking-your-seo-and-how-to-fix-it-instantly-bd05be7a4965?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 JavaScript Interview Questions That Separate Junior From Senior Devs - <a href="https://medium.com/@diyasanjaysatpute147/7-javascript-interview-questions-that-separate-junior-from-senior-devs-e09d0440b274?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rajivkhanduja`**
+✍️ **posted by `Diya Satpute`**

-<blockquote>I built a free Chrome Extension that validates sitemaps in one click — here’s the problem that made me do it
+<blockquote>You can fake syntax.
+You cannot fake understanding.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Digital Marketing Strategy for Small Businesses in 2026, Complete Guide - <a href="https://medium.com/@pawan4quickupp/digital-marketing-strategy-for-small-businesses-in-2026-complete-guide-9d16480a9552?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Debug JWT ‘Invalid Signature’ and ‘Expired’ Errors in Node.js - <a href="https://medium.com/@achraffwarrach/how-to-debug-jwt-invalid-signature-and-expired-errors-in-node-js-8b301c0fe566?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pawan Reddy`**
+✍️ **posted by `Achraffwarrach`**

-<blockquote>Running a small business in 2026 is both exciting and challenging.
-With limited budgets and resources, small business owners must be…
+<blockquote>Hey everyone, CallmeMiho here.
+If your auth middleware is throwing TokenExpiredError or Invalid Signature, stop guessing.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Struktur HTML, CSS, dan JavaScript dalam Pengembangan Website Burgerlicious - <a href="https://medium.com/@abdeyy/struktur-html-css-dan-javascript-dalam-pengembangan-website-burgerlicious-d23846ff0e7f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Create a Website in Seconds — Even If You’re a Complete Beginner - <a href="https://medium.com/@ha3701434/how-to-create-a-website-in-seconds-even-if-youre-a-complete-beginner-f571dfa65ddb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Abdillah Aziz`**
+✍️ **posted by `Ha`**

-<blockquote>Pada pengembangan sebuah website, struktur dan tampilan merupakan dua elemen utama yang saling berkaitan.
-Struktur HTML berperan sebagai…
+<blockquote>You Don’t Need to Know Coding.
+You Don’t Need a Tech Background.
+Just Follow These Steps.
 Continue reading on Medium »</blockquote>

 <h3>4.
-How I Passed AWS Developer Associate Exam As a “C Student” - <a href="https://mingyang-li.medium.com/how-i-passed-aws-developer-associate-exam-as-a-c-student-055202921504?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Making sense of rgb, cmyk, hsl and oklch (Color Theory 101) - <a href="https://lidiacodes.medium.com/making-sense-of-rgb-cmyk-hsl-and-oklch-color-theory-101-924a4d8e529e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mingyang Li`**
+✍️ **posted by `lidiacodes`**

-<blockquote>A practical guide for interactive learners or those who are bad at school exams
+<blockquote>When you’re in elementary school they teach you the primary colors are red, blue and yellow.
+This is, depending on the context, wrong or…
 Continue reading on Medium »</blockquote>

 <h3>5.
-SundaDigi: Inovasi Digital untuk Melestarikan Budaya Sunda - <a href="https://medium.com/@emailsdnol7/sundadigi-inovasi-digital-untuk-melestarikan-budaya-sunda-6b18b53123bc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Evolução da Web: das origens ao futuro da internet e seus impactos - <a href="https://medium.com/@marina.schuster/evolu%C3%A7%C3%A3o-da-web-das-origens-ao-futuro-da-internet-e-seus-impactos-65632010f064?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yuan Astara`**
+✍️ **posted by `Marina Schuster`**

-<blockquote>PDP-BS Perkenalkan SundaDigi, Layanan Digital Literasi Sunda Terlengkap
+<blockquote>A tecnologia pode ser entendida como a aplicação do conhecimento humano para criar soluções que facilitem a vida das pessoas e resolvam…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Docker Engine & Daemon Internals: What Really Happens When You Run a Container - <a href="https://medium.com/@isha372002/docker-engine-daemon-internals-what-really-happens-when-you-run-a-container-70cc67e3b809?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AWS Finally Understood That Nobody Likes Surprise Bills - <a href="https://medium.com/@ricardo.gulias/aws-finally-understood-that-nobody-likes-surprise-bills-dccb09041168?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Isha Shaw`**
+✍️ **posted by `Ricardo Gulias`**

-<blockquote>If you’re new to Docker, I’ve already covered why Docker was introduced and container basics in my previous article.
+<blockquote>A deep dive into CloudFront’s flat-rate pricing — the math that matters, who benefits, and what it signals about the future of AWS pricing.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Redis Cache Failures Don’t Stay in the Cache Layer. - <a href="https://blog.stackademic.com/redis-cache-failures-dont-stay-in-the-cache-layer-f4eda5546589?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `marketing`**

-<blockquote>A single misconfigured eviction policy cascaded into $50K in lost revenue.
-This is the postmortem.
-Continue reading on Stackademic »</blockquote>

-<h3>8.
-The Spring Boot Configuration That Silently Kills Your App Under Load - <a href="https://blog.stackademic.com/the-spring-boot-configuration-that-silently-kills-your-app-under-load-a2090d7bba7b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Future of Web Development: Tools and Trends Every Developer Should Know in 2026 - <a href="https://medium.com/@darknet_resource_buyccfullz/the-future-of-web-development-tools-and-trends-every-developer-should-know-in-2026-813210df5b9f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `marketing`**

-<blockquote>It passes every test.
-It works perfectly in staging.
-Then Black Friday arrives — and everything collapses.
-Continue reading on Stackademic »</blockquote>

-<h3>9.
-What Happens to Your Brain at 3AM When Production Is Down (And What to Do About It) - <a href="https://blog.stackademic.com/what-happens-to-your-brain-at-3am-when-production-is-down-and-what-to-do-about-it-fc9e13eba297?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Content Marketing`**
+✍️ **posted by `Alexsergey`**

-<blockquote>Cognitive load under stress is why smart engineers make catastrophic decisions during outages.
-Here’s the science — and the fix.
+<blockquote>If you’re a web developer in 2026, you’re not just writing code — you’re shaping how users experience the internet.
+With AI‑assisted…
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>